social-science

 The Data: Moderate Exposure, Low Risk

-Our data shows anthropologists face an overall AI exposure of 38% and an automation risk of 28 out of 100.
+Our data shows anthropologists face an overall AI exposure of 38% and an automation risk of 28% [Estimate].
 These numbers place them in the moderate category, but the risk is concentrated in specific tasks rather than the profession as a whole.

-Analyzing cultural artifacts and ethnographic data sits at 55% automation -- AI is genuinely useful at pattern recognition in large datasets, whether that means analyzing thousands of pottery fragments or coding qualitative interview transcripts.
-Writing research reports and academic papers is at 52%, reflecting AI's growing ability to assist with literature reviews and draft generation.
-But conducting fieldwork and community engagement sits at just 15% -- and this is the task that defines what an anthropologist actually is.
+Analyzing cultural artifacts and ethnographic data sits at 55% automation [Estimate] -- AI is genuinely useful at pattern recognition in large datasets, whether that means analyzing thousands of pottery fragments or coding qualitative interview transcripts.
+Writing research reports and academic papers is at 52% [Estimate], reflecting AI's growing ability to assist with literature reviews and draft generation.
+But conducting fieldwork and community engagement sits at just 15% [Estimate] -- and this is the task that defines what an anthropologist actually is.

-There are approximately 8,600 anthropologists in the United States, earning a median salary of about $68,000.
-The Bureau of Labor Statistics projects 5% growth through 2034, steady if unspectacular.
+There are approximately 8,600 anthropologists in the United States [Fact], earning a median salary of about $68,000 [Fact].
+The Bureau of Labor Statistics projects 5% growth through 2034 [Fact], steady if unspectacular -- though much of the actual growth in anthropological employment is happening outside the BLS occupational definition, in technology companies, consulting firms, and international development organizations.

 Why Fieldwork Is Fundamentally Human

 Anthropological fieldwork is not data collection in the way a surveyor collects measurements.
 It is participation.
 The anthropologist becomes, for a time, a member of the community they study.
-They share meals, attend ceremonies, witness conflicts, celebrate festivals, and navigate the countless social subtleties that define a culture.
+They share meals, attend ceremonies, witness conflicts, celebrate festivals, navigate political tensions, and absorb the countless social subtleties that define a culture.

 Where AI Is Genuinely Useful

-AI translation tools are making multilingual research more accessible, though any anthropologist will tell you that Google Translate's version of a language bears little resemblance to how people actually speak it in context -- particularly for indigenous and minority languages.
+AI translation tools are making multilingual research more accessible, though any anthropologist will tell you that Google Translate's version of a language bears little resemblance to how people actually speak it in context -- particularly for indigenous and minority languages where training data is sparse and dialectal variation is enormous.

-The biggest impact may be in digital anthropology itself -- the study of online communities, social media behaviors, and digital cultures where AI tools can collect and analyze vast quantities of naturally occurring digital ethnographic data.
+The biggest impact may be in digital anthropology itself -- the study of online communities, social media behaviors, gaming cultures, and digital ethnographic spaces where AI tools can collect and analyze vast quantities of naturally occurring digital data.
+Studies of platform algorithms, deplatforming dynamics, online radicalization, and cross-cultural information flows are all areas where computational methods complement traditional ethnographic sensibilities.

 What Anthropologists Should Do